Hans Driesch: The philosophy of entelechy

 Driesch, believing that his results compromised contemporary mechanistic theories of ontogeny, instead proposed that the autonomy of life that he deduced from this persistence of embryological development despite interferences was due to what he called entelechy, a term borrowed from Aristotle's philosophy to indicate a life force which he conceived of as psychoid or "mind-like", that is; non-spatial, intensive, and qualitative rather than spatial, extensive, and quantitative.

 Driesch was awarded the chair of natural theology at the University of Aberdeen, where he delivered the Gifford Lectures in 1906 and 1908 on The Science and Philosophy of the Organism - the first comprehensive presentation of his ideas.
 From 1909, determined to take up a career in academic philosophy, he taught natural philosophy at the Faculty of Natural Sciences in Heidelberg.
 In the ensuing decade he published a complete system of philosophy in three volumes, including his fundamental Theory of Order (1912) in which he proposed a three-part "doctrine of order".

 In 1919 he was ordinary professor of systematic philosophy at Cologne and in 1921 professor of philosophy at Leipzig, though he was a visiting professor in Nanjing and Beijing during 1922-23, and in 1923 he received honorable doctor's degree from National Southeastern University (later renamed National Central University and Nanjing University) where he taught for a semester.
 He taught at the University of Wisconsin (1926–27) and in Buenos Aires (1928).
 In 1933 he was removed from his Leipzig chair and prematurely placed in emeritus status by the Nazi administration, the first non-Jewish academic to be thus expelled, because of his pacifism and open hostility to Nazism.
 He became interested in parapsychology and published on such phenomena as telepathy, clairvoyance, and telekinesis.

 His concept of entelechy was criticized by the scientific community.
-Biologist J. W. Jenkinson wrote that Dreisch was inventing new entities "beyond necessity and the progress of science would be better served by a simpler philosophy."
+Biologist J. W. Jenkinson wrote that Driesch was inventing new entities "beyond necessity and the progress of science would be better served by a simpler philosophy."
 Zoologist Herbert Spencer Jennings commented that the concept of entelechy "does not help in our understanding of matters in the least."

 His vitalist writings were criticized by historian Ruth Brandon for being based on a religious rather than an objective scientific standpoint.

 Parapsychology

-Driesch developed a deep interest in Psychical Research and Parapsychology.
+Driesch developed a deep interest in psychical research and parapsychology.
 In 1931, he published a methodology of parapsychological research (in German) and in 1933 he published a book on the topic titled Psychical Research: The Science of the Super-normal.
 From 1926 to 1927 he served as the president of the Society for Psychical Research.